Gabi Seifert

 For my senior thesis project at Scripps, I built an optical tweezers setup for Dr. Sheung’s lab (it broke a million times but it worked in the end!)

-I’ll be joining the Kapteyn-Murnane group at CU Boulder in May 2024, so stay tuned for physics updates there.
-So far, I've been working on taking FROG traces to characterize a pulse for an OPA setup in the KM lab.
-I’m also working as a TA and teaching introductory electromagnetism as well as a class for non-majors on sound and music… wish me luck!
+I joined the Kapteyn-Murnane Group at the University of Colorado Boulder in May 2024, so stay tuned for physics updates there.
+So far, I've taken FROG traces to characterize a pulse for an OPA setup, tested the stability of optical mounts, and built a microscope.

 Artist: